 As part of the Augusta, Georgia workers’ compensation appeals process, you have a hearing in a Georgia court before an Administrative Law Judge.
 This is similar to a trial case as both sides will present their case.
 Your workers’ compensation attorney will present your injury claims in a concise manner that helps to prove the extent and severity of your injuries that you sustained at work.

 When you lose benefits because of an Augusta, Georgia workers’ comp denial, a lawyer can work to get you an appeal hearing so you can get compensation as soon as possible in your case.
 While it is possible to complete the Augusta, Georgia workers’ compensation appeals process without a lawyer present, it is advisable that you work with a workers’ comp attorney to present your case in accordance with the law using all the tools available to prove your injury claims.

 Your workers’ comp attorney will fight your Augusta, Georgia workers’ compensation denial and through the help of medical documents and a doctor’s’ testimony, show the debilitating limitations of your injuries.

 How Does the Workers’ Comp Appeals Process Work in Augusta, Georgia?

 The Augusta, Georgia workers’ comp appeals process starts with you filing a form with the State Board of Workers’ Compensation as soon as possible after your denial.
-Your appeals hearing occurs within 60 days from the date the Administrative Law Judge receives your appeals filing.
+Your appeals hearing occurs within 60 days from the date the Administrative Law Judge receives the filing of your appeal.
 The hearing is held in a court within the county of your employer.
 You have a right to have a workers’ comp attorney present to fight your injury claims during your appeal, and it is important that you exercise this right to increase the chances of a successful trial.